renny-hoang/clonezilla-automation/README.md

 ## Approach 2: Clonezilla-based ISO (interactive install)

+### (The creation of the ISO is noninteractive, the ISO itself contains an interactive Clonezilla environment)

 ### Artifacts:

 Produces a bootable Clonezilla ISO that can interactively image a disk with a provided Landslide image.